strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Now, click Settings in the sidebar of Amazon Verified Permissions.
 Make a note of the Policy Store ID, as this will be used in the service extension.

-Additionally, you will need to create an [Amazon Cognito user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html), group, go into identity fabric and update the client ID and secret from the user pool.

- For this user, create a new policy with the code block below.
-Name this policy Sonar and select this policy for the user:
+Additionally, you will need to create a new [IAM role in the AWS console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html?icmpid=docs_iam_help_panel).
+After clicking **Create Role** on the Roles page, select **Web identity**.
+Select Amazon Cognito as the Identity provider.
+On the Trust relationships tab, copy and paste the policy below.

 ```
 {